 Suppose there are two call options for shares –the American and the European.
 Both the options have a strike price of $30 and the same expiry date of three months.
 Suppose the share is currently trading at $25

 Now suppose if, after one month, the share price rises to $35.
-The holder of the American option can exercise the option and buy the share at $30 (strike price), and sell it at $35.
-This way he or she will gain $5.
+The holder of the American option can exercise the option and buy the share at $30 (strike price) and sell it at $35.
+This way, they will gain $5.

 Differences between American vs European Option

 Following are the differences between the American vs European options:

 As said above, the American option gives the holder the right to exercise the option at any time before the expiry date.
 In contrast, one can exercise the European option only at the expiry date.